Partition of benefits accrued under a public-sector pension plan for married or civilly united persons

 Applying for payment:

-1. complete the Application for Payment of the Value of Accrued Benefits Under a Public-Sector Pension Plan – Married, Civilly United and De Facto Spouses This link will open in a new window. (form RSP-389A)
+1. complete the Application for Payment of the Value of Accrued Benefits Under a Public-Sector Pension Plan – Married, Civilly United and De Facto Spouses (form RSP-389A)

 2. send it to Retraite Québec via the Sending a document online service, along with all the required documents.